vicdata4/seed-catalog/README.md

 ### How to use

-We recommend to see the [storybook documentation](https://vicdata4.github.io/seed-catalog) to learn more about seed-components catalog and how to use them.
+We recommend to see the [website documentation](https://vicdata4.github.io/seed-catalog) to learn more about seed-components catalog and how to use them.